What is Redundancy in Employment Law

 Employers are also responsible for continuing employee benefits during the notice period.
 This means that health, dental, and other insurance coverage should remain in place until the notice period ends, or the employer should provide compensation to cover the value of those benefits.

 Another important aspect is transparency.
-Employers must communicate clearly with employees affected by redundancy, explaining the reasons behind the decision and how it was made.
+Employers should communicate clearly with employees affected by redundancy, explaining the reasons behind the decision and how it was made.

 Employee Rights and Options